 Loving money and loving your neighbor correctly cannot exist together

-There is an undeniable reality; loving your neighbor – or not – is linked to the we think about and handle wealth and it’s a window into our relationship with God.
+There is an undeniable reality; loving your neighbor – or not – is linked to the way we think about and handle wealth.
+And it’s a window into our relationship with God.

 As John the Baptist was preparing the way for Jesus’ arrival and ministry, he was calling everyone to wake up from their spiritual slumber and align with what was about to happen.
 He called people to repent and be baptized; the Kingdom was about to emerge in the person of Jesus.
 But there was a serious problem.
 While John’s message was being received as a good message, the response wasn’t genuine.
 Many followed then the same way many follow today.
 Baptism, yes; mental assent, yes; but no real repentance and no real change and no real following.
 And John did not ignore this.